 Margaret ("Maggie") Dalton is an associate in the firm's business litigation group.
 Maggie represents a wide variety of clients in all phases of complex commercial litigation in both federal and state court, and in arbitration.
 Maggie has significant experience managing multi-million dollar disputes involving claims for breach of contract, breach of fiduciary duty, fraud, and tortious interference.
-Maggie's practice area covers a broad range of industries, including food and beverage, agribusiness, renewable energy, and medical devices.
+Maggie's practice area covers a broad range of industries, including food and beverage, agribusiness, energy, and medical devices.
 Prior to joining Stoel Rives, Maggie worked as an associate for Kirkland & Ellis LLP in San Francisco, as a volunteer misdemeanor attorney for the San Francisco Public Defender's Office, and as a law clerk for the Honorable Ann D. Montgomery, United States District Court for the District of Minnesota.

 - Defended a medical device company and its employees against multi-million dollar claims for tortious interference and breach of non-compete, non-solicitation, and confidentiality covenants in employment agreements